Frequently Asked Questions: Homer, Alaska and Three Moose Kayak Adventures

 What do I wear/bring?

 Dress comfortably and warm and think “layers”.
 Even on sunny days it is cold and breezy at the glacier.
 Wear long pants and bring an extra sweater or fleece.
 Hiking boots or sturdy walking shoes are recommended.
-No sneakers or sandals except on half-day trips please.
+No sneakers or sandals.
 You bring: Day pack, sack lunch, snacks, water bottle, camera, sunglasses, sunscreen, bug repellent, rain jacket, rain pants, a warm hat, and gloves.
 We provide all technical gear, waterproof boots, and dry bags.
+If you need loaner rain gear or backpacks, we’ve got you covered:)

 Will I see wildlife?

 Most likely.
 Sea otters, puffins, and bald eagles are often seen from the boat as we cross Kachemak Bay.
 We always stop for wildlife viewing, giving everyone ample time to enjoy and photograph the animals we see.
-Most trips include a stop at Gull Island, the third largest sea-bird rookery in Cook Inlet.
-It is the home to an estimated 35,000 nesting sea birds including cormorants, kittiwakes, murres, and tufted puffins.
 There is excellent marine life viewing at Hideaway Cove.

 What kind of shape do I need to be in?

 Our full day trips cater to active travelers.
 You will enjoy these trips if you are in good health and lead an active lifestyle.
-The “Hiking and Kayaking” trip is an active day, with about 3-4 hours spent hiking and 2-3 hours kayaking with frequent breaks.
+The “Full-Day Glacier kayaking and Hiking” trip is an active day, with about 3-4 hours spent hiking and 2-3 hours kayaking with frequent breaks.
 Guests currently under a doctor’s care or with a pre-existing medical condition should contact us before making a reservation.
 Please share with us any concerns you have about the physical nature of the trip.
 We can help find the best trip for you!

 What about bears and bugs?